To help you prepare for enrolling in Medicare with confidence, here are answers to some of the most common Medicare questions people ask.

 Parts A and B

-• Apply online at Social Security.
-If you started your online application and have your re-entry number, you can go back to Social Security to finish your application.
+- Apply online at the website of the Social Security Administration (SSA).
+If you started your online application and have your re-entry number, you can go back to finish your application.

 Medicare Advantage